 How to get into Law Enforcement

-If you’re planning on getting into law enforcement right now, there is a couple of things to consider.
+If you’re planning on getting into law enforcement right now, there are things to know about being a police officer.
 One, I can totally understand how this time in our culture, in our country’s history is a difficult one to deal with but at the same time, it’s still rewarding and I don’t think that reward is ever going to change.
 And if you are just getting into or considering getting into law enforcement, there is something that is very important that you realize and, at least contemplate, for yourself.
 And that is what’s your goal?
 What are you trying to do?

 And then with that plan, do everything you can to make it happen but also be flexible enough that when an opportunity presents itself, that you’re not afraid to say, “You know what?
 I think I ought to give this